PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Characterize their schemas, occurrence counts, and fixed progress/consecutive- Mul boundaries before retaining evidence.
 Commit and push only; do not create or update a pull request.

+## Core-cleanup pseudo-LeakyReLU/YOLO result characterization checkpoint

+The primary core-cleanup phase begins with guarded pseudo-LeakyReLU fusion, followed by YOLO decode `Mul(x,x)` plus anchor-constant folding.
+Each owner has one direct lowerer occurrence and returns a stable one-counter dictionary.
+The pseudo-LeakyReLU owner uses an indexed topology/fan-out proof; the YOLO owner prevalidates finite constants and shared-input/consumer boundaries.
+Both caller results are currently discarded.

+A strict expected-failure orchestration contract requires assigning the raw results to `_core_cleanup_pseudo_leakyrelu_stats` and `_core_cleanup_yolo_decode_stats`.
+It fixes the `core cleanup passes` progress boundary, pseudo→YOLO order, exact arguments, and the following captured `_core_cleanup_consecutive_mul_stats` boundary.

+At implementation, replace only these two expressions with assignments.
+Do not change either owner/schema, add GraphIndex/layout arguments, alter any matcher, guard, pruning, add a reconciliation, scan, sort, dependency, metadata write, or result consumer, reorder the core cleanup, or affect TensorFlow behavior.
+Validate indexed pseudo-LeakyReLU, indexed YOLO constant folding, graph cleanup, terminal orchestration, architecture, pass efficiency, and broad related gates sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- indexed pseudo-LeakyReLU, indexed YOLO folding, graph cleanup, terminal orchestration, architecture, and pass efficiency:
+  `363 passed, 1 xfailed in 18.51s`
+- expanded broad related gate: `1431 passed, 1 xfailed in 31.17s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet two-result capture contract;
+there are no unexpected failures.